 If the stabilization of an unstable airframe is done by an automatic control system, there are very strong requirements on the reliability of the control system.
-Design of the X-29, which was discussed in Example 14.3, is a similar case.
+Design of the X-29, which was discussed in Example 14.2, is a similar case.
 A more recent example, which deals with difficulties caused by insufficient actuator authority, is presented in [EHBM08].
 It was attempted to reduce the risk for rotating stall in a jet engine by feedback, but actuators with the required bandwidth were not available.
 Analysis showed that the problem could instead be alleviated by introducing small asymmetries in the turbine.

-Design of complex systems is a major effort where many people are involved.
+Figure 15.1 shows a typical design process and the costs of correcting faults at different stages in the process.
+Notice the significant value in correcting faults early.
+Design of complex systems is a major effort where many people and groups are involved.
 A variety to methods have been developed for efficient design.
-The so-called V-model in Figure 15.1, dating back to NASA's Apollo program, is a design pattern for hardware and software [SC92].
+The so-called V-model, dating back to NASA's Apollo program, is a design pattern for both hardware and software [SC92].
 It appears in many different forms: one version is part of the official project management methodology of software for the German government [Ano92].